mozmeao/platform-docs/docs/pipeline.md

 ## Updating Selenium

 There are several components for Selenium, which are independently versioned.
-The first is the Python client, and this can be updated via the [test dependencies](https://github.com/mozilla/bedrock/blob/main/requirements/dev.txt).
+The first is the Python client, and this can be updated via the test dependencies in `/requirements/dev.txt`.
 The other components are the Selenium versions used in both SauceLabs and the local Selenium grid.
 These versions are selected automatically based on the required OS / Browser configuration, so they should not need to be updated or specified independently.

 ## Adding test runs

-Test runs can be added by creating a new job in `bedrock/.github/workflows/integration_tests.yml` with the desired variables and pushing that branch to Github.
+Test runs can be added by creating a new job in `/.github/workflows/integration_tests.yml` with the desired variables and pushing that branch to Github.
 For example, if you wanted to run the smoke tests in IE10 (using Saucelabs) you could add the following clause to the matrix:

 ``` yaml
 - LABEL: test-ie10-saucelabs